KrisDeCooman/hydroblox/docs/08-implementation-details.md

 ## 08. Implementation details

+### Development

+Development of HydroBlox was done using Remix and Visual Studio Code.

-### Frontend
+#### Frontend

-angular
-googled for the best frontend framework to be used, but concluded that all frameworks should be usable

-features to improve usability:
+We tried to identity the best frontend framework to create our DApp in.
+But we came to the conclusion that there is no such framework and that most/all Javascript SPA framework can be used.
+We chose Angular since on of us already had some experience with it.

+We invested time to improve the usability in the frontend and lower the chance on errors:
-- loader when calling/sending to smart contract
+- Show loader when calling/sending to smart contract
-- snacks (error messages) with a usefull description in case errors occur
+- Show snacks (error messages) with a usefull description in case errors occur
-- reload application when switching account (back to home) -> so you can test with multiple accoutns
+- Reload the application when switching account (back to home), so you can test with multiple accounts
-- reload application when switching network (back to home)
+- Reload the application when switching network (back to home), to make sure you are on the right network
-- check whether network is rinkeby
+- Check whether the connected network is the one configured (Volta)
-- reload current page when events from smart contract
+- Reload the current page when events are triggered from the smart contracts

+### Deployment

+Deployment of the smart contracts can easily be done using Remix, following these steps:
+- Deploy the HydroBloxAuthority smart contract
+- Get the address of the HydroBloxConsumptionMeter and HydroBloxProductionMeter contracts (created by HydroBloxAuthority)
+- Deploy the HydroBloxDistributor smart contract, given the addresses of the HydroBloxConsumptionMeter and HydroBloxProductionMeter contracts

 ### Hosting